-\begin{definition} A credit scoring model satisfies the \textbf{statistical parity }assumption if the predicted label and the sensitive attribute are independent, i.e., if $\widehat{Y}\mathpalette{ \independenT}{\perp}D$. \end{definition}
+\begin{definition} A credit scoring model satisfies the independence property (statistical parity) if the predicted outcome and the sensitive attribute are independent, i.e., if $\widehat{Y}\mathpalette{ \independenT}{\perp}D$. \end{definition}

-The main idea is that all applicants should have an equivalent opportunity to obtain a good outcome from the credit scoring model, regardless of their group membership.
+The core concept of statistical parity is that all applicants should have an equivalent opportunity to obtain a good outcome from the credit scoring model, regardless of their group membership.
 Expressed in terms of conditional probabilities, statistical parity implies that $\Pr(\widehat{Y}=1\text{\/}|\text{\/}D=1)=\Pr (\widehat{Y}=1\text{\/}|\text{\/}D=0)=\Pr (\widehat{Y}=1)$.
 While it is straightforward and intuitive, this criterion comes with certain limitations.
-In practice, differences in outcomes between protected and unprotected groups may not be due to a composition effect, rather than to discrimination.
-As a result, it can be more informative to compare similar applicants from protected and unprotected groups, with the comparable individual features (income, job, diploma, etc.).
-This is precisely the concept of conditional statistical parity.
+In practice, differences in outcomes between protected and unprotected groups may not be due to discrimination but, for instance, to compositional differences in the groups themselves.
+In turn, it is more informative to compare similar applicants from protected and unprotected groups, focusing on their comparable individual features (income, employment, education, etc.).
+Such an approach aligns with the concept of conditional statistical parity.

-\begin{definition} A credit scoring model satisfies the \textbf{conditional statistical parity } assumption if the predicted label and the sensitive attribute are independent, controlling for a subset of non-protected attributes $ X_{c}\subseteq X,$ i.e., if $\widehat{Y}\mathpalette{ \independenT}{ \perp}D|X_{c}$. \end{definition}
+\begin{definition} A credit scoring model satisfies the conditional statistical parity property if the predicted outcome and the sensitive attribute are independent, controlling for a subset of non-protected attributes $X_{c}\subseteq X,$ i.e., if $\widehat{Y}\mathpalette{ \independenT}{\perp}D|X_{c}$. \end{definition}